ahmedlay12/Operating-Systems-Journal/week3.md

 <img width="452" height="142" alt="image" src="https://github.com/user-attachments/assets/37bd71c7-4599-48fd-af33-0a7fced996b7" />

 Reflection

-Completing tool installation and verification during this week ensures that later performance testing and security hardening can be carried out without configuration uncertainty.
-This structured preparation reduces risk and supports reliable analysis in subsequent coursework phases.
+Completing tool installation and verification at this stage ensures the system is fully prepared for controlled performance testing and security hardening in later weeks.
+Establishing this tooling baseline reduces configuration uncertainty and allows observed changes in system behaviour to be directly attributed to implemented security controls.